 Significant 7 and What’s best for Lily? are two new and highly effective educational training programmes that have been developed to support care home staff to recognise the signs of deterioration in residents and improve how people are cared for at the end of their lives.

-Staff will be given tools to help them feel they are well equipped to take appropriate action; resulting in a much better personalised quality of care for residents, a reduction in the number of unnecessary calls to emergency services and admissions to hospitals, and help staff to feel like they are doing their job well.
+Staff are given tools to help them take appropriate action; resulting in a much better personalised quality of care for residents, a reduction in the number of unnecessary calls to emergency services and admissions to hospitals, whilst increasing staffs confidence and empowering them to do their job well.

 Significant 7 training – recognising deterioration in residents

 During 2018/19, we partnered with NELFT NHS Foundation Trust to support training care home staff within north east London, so they can identify when their residents are deteriorating and what steps they should take.

 The aim of the training is for care home staff to identify deterioration earlier.
 Care home staff will be:

 - Trained in a supportive and engaging session, which reflects best practice.

 - Provided with user friendly tools to use in practice.

 - Supported to build on the qualities and relationships they already have.